SimasG/SimasG/README.md

 - 👋 Hi, I’m @simmygrade
 - 👀 I’m interested in how technology can improve lives (esp in climate/regenerative economics)
 - 👨‍💻 Currently heads down coding & exploring ReFi
-- 🌱 Current project: [Offset Helper](https://offsethelper.earth//) - an easy way to offset your emissions on chain
+- 🌱 Current project: [Offset Helper](https://offsethelper.earth//) - an easy way to calculate your Ethereum carbon footprint & offset your emissions on chain

 ### Languages and Tools: